hambarger-menu-icon

 border-shape-img

-Federal student aid is financial help made available to eligible students to pay for educational expenses at an eligible postsecondary school (e.g. college, vocational school, graduate school).
+Federal student aid is financial help made available to eligible students to pay for educational expenses at an eligible post secondary school (e.g. college, vocational school, graduate school).

 The U.S. Department of Education’s Federal Student Aid programs are the largest source of student aid in America.
 If you’re interested in financial aid for college these programs provide more than $60 billion a year in grants (Pell Grants), loans (Stafford, PLUS), and work-study assistance (Federal Work Study).